phcode-dev/phoenix-git-port/README.md

+## status: Archived as this is merged into pheonix code source directly

 # Phoenix-Git [![build status](https://travis-ci.org/zaggino/brackets-git.svg?branch=master)](https://travis-ci.org/zaggino/brackets-git)

 This is a temporary repository created to port the brackets-git extension into Phoenix Code.
 It serves as a tracking